-2024 2024 (short term) 2025- 2030 (mid term) 2030+ (long term) Waste Management Waste Mapping GR completed Complete mapping Calculations / targets - Zero Food Waste to Landfill - IKEA Food Waste - - Calculations / targets 0
+2024 2024 (short term) 2025- 2030 (mid term) 2030+ (long term)

+Waste Management

+Waste Mapping GR completed Complete Calculations

+completed mapping / targets

+Zero Food Waste to Landfill - Calculations 0

+IKEA Food Waste - - / targets U

 Waste Mapping

 In 2024, the process of waste mapping in Greece started, which was completed within the reporting year, in line with the short-term target set.
 The Group's target is to extend the mapping to the rest of its countries of operation, in order to set waste management targets in the following years.